-Timing: Estimated sampling windows, including estimated sampling onset and cessation dates, are provided on a per site basis in Appendix H. The dates in the appendix are multi-year averages derived from satellite data, and as such, individual future years will vary somewhat with respect to these dates.
-Once a sampling onset date has been selected for vegetation structure measurements at a given site by Field Operations, the onset of sampling in subsequent years should be consistent - i.e. within the same season and vegetation phenophase.
-Measurement of woody stemmed individuals (i.e. trees, shrubs, lianas) should ideally be coincident with measurement of species classified as 'other' (e.g., ferns, cacti), in order to enable a single sampling effort per year for vegetation structure work.
-This idealized sampling schedule means that, at a typical north temperate site, ferns will not be measured at peak greenness.
-However, for those sites with fern species that senesce aboveground every year (e.g., Bracken Fern [Pteridium aquilinum]), a separate bout may be required to measure ferns before senescent leaves and stems begin to break apart.
+- 1. Bout duration: - a.
+All bouts should be complete within 4 months OR before the next growing season begins. - 2.
+Annual Measurements in Tower Plots - a.
+A 'productivity subset' of Tower Plots must be measured annually; these plots are typically the 5-10 lowest Morton Order Tower Plots. - i.
+The same subset of lowest Morton Order Tower Plots are measured every year. - ii.
+In the event that one of the lowest Morton Order Tower Plots does not have qualifying vegetation, the subset of Tower Plots measured annually should be the 5-10 that do have qualifying vegetation. - b.
+In addition, at slow-growth increment sites: - i.
+Ensure there is enough time in the schedule to measure all banded trees and repair any damaged bands (if necessary). - ii.
+Larger individuals may be banded in additional Tower Plots and these individuals are also measured annually. - 3.
+'Other' vegetation (e.g., cacti, ferns) - a.
+Measurement of woody stemmed individuals (i.e. trees, shrubs, lianas) should ideally be coincident with measurement of species classified as 'other' (e.g., ferns, cacti), in order to enable a single sampling effort per year for vegetation structure work. - b.
+This idealized sampling schedule means that, at a typical north temperate site, ferns will not be measured at peak greenness. - c.
+For those sites with fern species that senesce aboveground every year e.g., Bracken Fern (Pteridium aquilinum) a separate bout may be required to measure ferns before senescent leaves and stems begin to break apart.

-4.1.1 Survey Method Schedule for Assessment of Vegetation Cover
+4.1.1 Scheduling the Survey Method for Assessment of Vegetation Cover